 The IOA is one of the earlier applications of linear programming in the area of economics (Gass 1975).
-It is adapted to the objective of exploring the interdependence of the different sectors of the economy and to the running of simulations to gauge the impact of increases in final demand on the output of different sectors.
-New uses of IOA recently emerged such as the decomposition of growth into the parts attributable to changes in expenditures and the parts due to change in the productive technology captured by the matrix of technical coefficients A.
+It is adapted to the objective of exploring the interdependencies of the different sectors of the economy and to the running of simulations to gauge the impact of increases in final demand on the output of different sectors.
+New uses of IOA recently emerged such as the decomposition of growth into the parts attributable to changes in expenditures and the parts due to change in the productive technology captured by the matrix of technical coefficients A.1 intersectoral matrix of flows.

-This paper is organized as follows.
-In the second section, we introduce the inputoutput methodology, the Leontief inverse matrix and the methodology to estimate the backward and the forward linkages according to the Unweighted Rasmussen Approach.
-The third section is reserved to the discussion of the overall structure of the Moroccan economy and to the presentation of some results provided by the intersectoral matrix of flows.
 In the fourth section, we identify the key sectors of the Moroccan economy.
 The last section serves to conclude.

+This paper is organized as follows.
+In the second section, we introduce the input-output framework and the Leontief inverse matrix used to estimate the backward and the forward linkages according to the Unweighted Rasmussen Approach.
+The third section is reserved to the discussion of the overall structure of the Moroccan economy and to the presentation of some results provided by the

-&lt;sup>1 For an example of these applications see (Voyvoda, 2008).
+1 For an example of these applications see (Voyvoda 2008).

-2. Input-output analysis and the methodology of identifying key sectors
+2 Input-output analysis and the methodology of identifying key sectors

 We present IOA in the first subsection.
-In the second subsection we present the Leontief inverse matrix.
-In the third subsection we present the backward and forward linkages indices that will be used to provide an ordering of productive sectors in Morocco.
+In the second subsection we present the Leontief inverse matrix and the backward and forward linkages indices that will be used to establish an ordering of productive sectors in Morocco.

-2.1.
-Input-output analysis
+2.1 Input-output analysis

 Input-output analysis (IOA) describes the flows of services and products in the economy.
 The refinement of the analysis depends on the available data and the objectives of the study.
 The validity and the use of IOA in forecasting stand on some hypotheses.
-First the technology used in production is supposed to be linear, homogeneous of degree 1; that means that returns to scale are supposed to be constant.
+First the technology used in production is supposed to be linear and homogeneous of degree 1; that means that returns to scale are constant.
 Second, the supply of factors for production is supposed to be fully elastic.

-The Input Output Table (IOT) is a table that traces, in rows, the intermediate and final uses of products and, in columns, the cost structure of productive sectors.
-Indeed, the economy is divided into n sectors.
-Each sector supplies an output $x_i$ .
-This supply is used as inputs by the $i^{th}$ sector and by the other n-1 sectors.
+The Input-Output Table (IOT) is a table that traces, in rows, the intermediate and final uses of products and, in columns, the cost structure of productive sectors.
+For this, the economy is divided into n sectors.
+Each sector supplies an output x_i .
+This supply is used as inputs by the i^{th} sector and by the other n-1 sectors.
 This part is called intermediate consumption (IC).
-The following table summarizes the flows between sectors.
+Table 1 summarizes the flows between sectors.